Piazza della Santissima Annunziata

-Arguably one the most beautiful and harmonious squares in Florence, Piazza della Santissima Annunziata exemplifies the ideals of the Renaissance architecture with works by some of the greatest masters of the period.
+Arguably one the most beautiful and harmonious squares in Florence, Piazza della Santissima Annunziata exemplifies the ideals of Renaissance architecture with works by some of the greatest artists and architects of the period.
 The piazza is surrounded on three sides by balanced porticoes, with the mostly southern oriented side opening on to Via dei Servi.

 The area of the piazza was chosen in 1250 as a space for a church by the Florentine members of the Servite Order.
 At the time the piazza lay in open countryside outside the main city walls of Florence, in an area called Cafaggio.

 The church that gives the piazza its name, Santissima Annunziata, lies behind a portico on the north side of the piazza.
 Santissima Annunziata houses the Miraculous Annunciation, a masterpiece that according to legend was finished by an angel's hand as the friar working on it dozed off to sleep (possibly because of too much wine).
 Due to this "miracle" the church became the destination of pilgrimages and processions (like the Rificolona which terminates here to this day, and the Feast of the Annunciation) and it soon became necessary to expand the church and the piazza, in addition to connecting it to the city center.
 Though the original church dates to the 13th century, it was rebuilt and the cloister and atrium were added by Michelozzo and others during the 15th century, with the portico that fuses the church with the other sides of the piazza was finally added around 1600 by Giovanni Battista Caccini.
 Santissima Annunziata is to this day one of the most "real" of all Florentine churches, and the dark, smokey interior definitely deserves a visit.